-37 SUMMARY
+SUMMARY

-This resolution proposes to amend the Constitution of Maine to abolish the Senate and the House of Representatives and to replace them with a unicameral Legislature made up of 151 members, referred to as Senators, who serve 4-year terms beginning in 2018.
-This reduction requires a reapportionment plan by the Legislature that convenes in 2015 so that the Legislature elected in November 2018 is unicameral.
+This resolution amends the Constitution of Maine to abolish the Senate and the House of Representatives and to replace them with a unicameral Legislature made up of 105 members who will be referred to as Senators.
+This reduction requires a reapportionment plan by the Legislature that convenes in December 2012 so that the Legislature elected in November 2014 is unicameral.